18F/us-federal-holidays/README.md

     dateString: '2016-12-26' } ]
 ```

 To get a list of all US federal holidays within a date range, use the `inRange` method.
-If no `start` or `end` is passed in, uses the current year.
+If no `start` or `end` date object is passed in, uses the current year.

 ```javascript
 const fedHolidays = require('@18f/us-federal-holidays');